mfem/web/src/howto/ncmesh.md

   be ordered in a preprocessing step (you may use the `mesh-explorer` miniapp for that).

-## NC mesh I/O
+## Nonconforming mesh I/O

-In NC mode, `ParMesh::ParPrint` saves the current state, including refinement hierarchy and partitioning, using the `MFEM nonconforming mesh v1.0` format.
+Nonconforming meshes have their own [file format](../mesh-formats.md#mfem-nc-mesh-v10) `MFEM NC mesh v1.0`, which supports all the additional internal structures (refinement trees, hanging nodes, etc.) and works for both serial and parallel NC meshes.

+The method `ParMesh::ParPrint` will automatically choose the right format and can be used to save and restart an AMR computation, as demonstrated in example `ex6p`.

+`ParMesh::ParPrint` should not be confused with the method `ParMesh::Print`, an analog of `Mesh::Print`, which is only suitable for visualization, as it uses the serial `MFEM mesh v1.0` format and only adds the parallel shared faces to the output.

 <script type="text/x-mathjax-config">MathJax.Hub.Config({TeX: {equationNumbers: {autoNumber: "all"}}, tex2jax: {inlineMath: [['$','$']]}});</script>